pacoispaco/paulcohen.se/content/blog/recording-birds-with-a-camera-or-mobile.md

 not ready yet for that.

 However, before considering more expensive and/or parabolic microphones, I should say a few words about recording devices.
-By recording device I mean a device capable of taking an analog electrical signal from a microphone, converting it to a digital signal and storing it on a persistent memory device, such as an SD memory card.
-I eventually ended up buying a separate recording device with built in microphones, but which also can be used with a Sennheiser shotgun microphone or a parabolic microphone, should I decide to invest in one of those.
+By recording device, I mean a device capable of taking an analog electrical signal from a microphone, converting it to a digital signal and storing it on a persistent memory device, such as an SD memory card.
+I eventually ended up buying a separate recording device with built in microphones that also can be used with a Sennheiser shotgun microphone or a parabolic microphone, should I decide to invest in one of those.
 I will discuss recording devices in a separate post.

 Note that you can easily extract and analyze the sound track from your recorded videos.
-I use [Audacity](https://www.audacityteam.org/) which is a nice, free open source and cross-platform audio software program for editing and analyzing sound.
+I use [Audacity](https://www.audacityteam.org/) which is a nice, free and open source and cross-platform audio software program for editing and analyzing sound.
 I will also describe how I use Audacity in a separate post.

 I extracted a 14-second part of the sound recording of the crossbills in the video